Minor in Literature and Culture

 While expanding students’ horizons through extensive reading and engagement in the historical and cultural contexts of written texts, this minor will allow students to develop key skills employers desire, such as critical thinking, analysis, cultural awareness, and written and oral communication.
 The designation of a Minor in Literature and Culture will be a mark of a well-rounded candidate with additional proficiencies.

 The Minor in Literature and Culture consists of 15 credits and is open to students of all majors.
-In addition to taking one three-credit ICLT course to satisfy the Core Curriculum requirement, students in the minor take four more 300-level courses from among the Literature Core, one of which may be a creative writing course.
+In addition to taking one three-credit ICLT course to satisfy the General Education requirement, students in the minor take four more 300-level courses from among the Literature Core, one of which may be a creative writing course.

 Students taking the Minor in Literature and Culture will be engaged beyond their major discipline in keeping with the learning goals of New York Institute of Technology: